Nigella hispanica L.

 Bloom Time: Summer

-Nigella hispanica is an annual herb, up to 1 foot (30 cm) tall, with the Nigella genus's most spectacular flowers.
-The flowers are up to 3 inches (7.5 cm) across, blue with black centers and wine-colored stamens along with light green ferny foliage.
-Striking, chalice-shaped seedpods form on sturdy stems and are green when they emerge, turning tan as they harden.
+Nigella hispanica is an annual herb with the most spectacular flowers in the Nigella genus.
+It grows up to 1 foot (30 cm) tall.
+Flowers are up to 3 inches (7.5 cm) across, blue with black centers and wine-colored stamens along with light green ferny foliage.
+Striking, chalice-shaped seedpods form on sturdy stems.
+They are green when they emerge, turning tan as they harden.

 It is grown as an annual plant, so it has no USDA hardiness zone.